zk4x/zyx/zyx/INSTALL.md

 To install cuda toolkit, please refer to Nvidia's official [website](https://developer.nvidia.com/cuda-downloads).

+Zyx uses only CUDA's driver API, so you don't need to install runtime API.

 ## HSA

 HSA is runtime that for running code on AMD gpus.